firefly-iii/docs/docs/docs/how-to/data-importer/installation/self-managed.md

 ## Installing the Data Importer

 !!! warning "Installing by pulling the remote repository"
-    It's no longer possible to install the data importer by simply pulling the code from the `main` or `develop` branch of the repository.
+    It's no longer possible to install the data importer by pulling the code from the `main` or `develop` branch of the repository.
 Generated (JS) code and other dependencies are not in the repository, so your new installation may not work as expected.

 ### Main command